-While Eureka College does not provide law enforcement services at off campus student organization events, students are still expected to abide by all campus policies when attending an off campus event as a student organization.
+While Eureka College does not provide law enforcement services at off campus student organization events, students are still expected to abide by all campus policies when attending an off-campus event as a student organization.
 The College alcohol policy does address policies for off campus events.

-If an emergency occurs at any off campus event, 911 should be immediately contacted.
+If an emergency occurs at any off-campus event, 911 should be immediately contacted.
 Non-emergency situations should be called in to the local police department, depending upon where the event is located.
 The College maintains a positive relationship with the local, county, state, and federal law enforcement agencies.
-Any police reports generated within the Eureka city limits, even though they are not on campus, will still be forwarded to the Eureka College Campus Police Department within 1 week of the incident.
+The City of Eureka Police Department will notify the Eureka College Police Department of any police reports generated within the Eureka city limits involving students, faculty or staff, even though they are not on campus.